dombrant/100-days-of-code/r1-log.md

 ### R1D59 (March 3rd, 2018)
 Today I read [this article on closures](https://medium.freecodecamp.org/whats-a-javascript-closure-in-plain-english-please-6a1fc1d2ff1c).
 It helped me better understand that closures and scope are closely related.
 In fact, closures seem to be the act of ultilizing different scopes within a function or functions.

+### R1D60 (March 4th, 2018)
+Today I got the header for my portfolio site started.
+Next up, I'll be working on the sections below.